-The gateway has a 4-byte network ID, a number derived from the MCU's unique ID by calculating its 32-bit cyclic redundancy check (CRC).
-The network ID must be entered into all nodes that wish to communicate with the gateway.
-Additionally, each module is assigned a 1-byte number which serves as its address in the network.
-The gateway can receive messages from up to 6 nodes.
+The gateway has a 4-byte network ID, a number derived from the MCU's unique ID number.
+The network ID must be entered into the system settings file of all nodes that wish to communicate with the gateway.
+Additionally, each module is assigned a 1-byte number serving as its address in the network.
+These addresses are loaded into the gateway by the user application, and are used to configure the nRF24L01+ to listen to messages from the corresponding nodes.
+The nRF24L01+ uses 5-byte addressing; the full node addresses are composed of the network ID and the one additional address byte.